IngoBraun/bug-collection/README.md

     - ask the question, how to prevent this bug
     - the 5-why-method, root-cause-analysis, poka-yoke may help you

-companies with procative bug management are usually more successful!
+companies with proacative bug management are usually more successful!

 ## Bug Collection
 - collect bugs in a simple table - don't spend time with tooling, focus on learning